 The master of arts in composition offers intensive study through courses and lessons in composition and orchestration while customizing your studies with a variety of supplemental course selections, culminating in a final recital.

 Composition students receive individual lessons and participate in group seminars, and both the School of Music and the Twin Cities offer a wide range of new music performance opportunities.
 The Contemporary Music Workshop provides ongoing interaction between composition and performance students.
 Composition faculty represent national and international profiles in a variety of media and seek to nurture students’ original creative interests and knowledge.

 Students applying to this program should have completed the equivalent of a minimum of one year of orchestration, one semester of counterpoint, and three years of theory and analysis (tonal and post-tonal).

-6. Recital: A minimum of 45 minutes of music created while enrolled in MA program (lessons and/or classes).
+- 45 minutes of music created while enrolled in the MA program